 Musculoskeletal and mental health disorders are intertwined, as are other conditions and continuing to assess symptoms as a single condition, with a single causation, requiring a single intervention pathway, will result in a continuing failure to prevent, assess and manage these (and other) conditions appropriately.

-The purpose of this article is to introduce some of the issues that exist at a physical, psychological and social level and the interrelationships with an organization’s health, safety and wellbeing policies, and benefits, which can adversely affect the onset, maintenance, and severity of both conditions.
+The purpose of this article is to introduce some of the issues that exist at a physical, psychological and social level and the interrelationships with an organisation’s health, safety and wellbeing policies and benefits, which can adversely affect the onset, maintenance and severity of both conditions.

 MSDs remain the most common single condition, by incidence, affecting the working population.
 This remains true, even though the apparent historic causation of manual handling, has reduced significantly.
 Sickness and invalidity benefit rose exponentially during the period from 1953 to 1995 suggesting that possible causation was somewhat more complex.
 During this period, the link with psychological and social phenomena emerged and became accepted, but evidence to suggest that this approach has made a difference is not yet apparent.

 MSDs are the major reason for days lost due to illness and injury in the workplace after short-term ailments.
-In 2016, sickness absence in the UK labor market accounted for 137.3 million days lost, of which 30.8 million days were due to MSDs and 15 million days were lost due to stress, anxiety, and depression, representing a 6% and 12% respectively reduction from 2015.
+In 2016, sickness absence in the UK labour market accounted for 137.3 million days lost, of which 30.8 million days were due to MSDs and 15 million days were lost due to stress, anxiety and depression, representing a 6% and 12% respectively reduction from 2015.

 In 2016/17 the suggested prevalence of work-related MSDs (WRMSD) reported was 1,550 cases, while mental health was 1610 cases in 100,000 people, but the length of absence reported for both conditions, appeared more aligned to a normal MSD or MH length of absence.

-Workplace psychosocial factors (e.g. organizational culture) and the interaction between health and safety climate and human factors are more likely to cause an MSD than any single other causation.
+Workplace psychosocial factors (e.g. organisational culture) and the interaction between health and safety climate and human factors are more likely to cause an MSD than any single other causation.